Erhannis/flutter_zeroconnect/README.md

 //DUMMY Look into fixing that, and maybe add example code

 There's a few other functions you might find useful.
 Check autocomplete, look at the source code.

+## YOURSERVICEID
+It is reported ( #3 ) that your service id must be 1-15 chars long, and consist only of a combination of a-z A-Z 0-9.
+I haven't checked it personally, but I do remember encountering something like that (possibly platform-dependent), so if you're having trouble, check that your service id conforms to those limits.

 ## Tips